sagar-sh/Wearable-Medical-Devices/README.md

 <ul>
 <li> Limited accuracy: Some wearable devices may not be as accurate as traditional medical devices.
 Technologies also has some flaws they can’t work 100% efficiently.
 So, by using those technological devices sometimes the mathematics can be upside down.</li>

 <li> Privacy concerns: Wearable devices collect and store sensitive personal health information, which can be vulnerable to hacking or data breaches.
-In this modern area, everything was cloud based and even the patients details were stored in cloud memory.
-So, these things also have privacy concerns because if mistakely some got the data and may be he can use those personal datas for some negative works.</li>
+In this modern area, everything was cloud based and even the patients details were stored in cloud memory. </li>

 </ul>